BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 read through these accounts.
 Oh, the Danites.
 I'm just reading another passage on them here.
 The Danites are amazing.
-I cannot wait to start to get into them, because that's when Lyman White and George Robinson and Porter Rockwell and a few people really come into their own.
+I cannot wait to start to get into them, because that's when Lyman White and George Robinson and Porter Rockwell, and a few people really come into their own.
 So be watching now for that next episode, the Danites.
 And, you know, some people say that the Danites exist today as a shadow society.
 I don't know where they're getting that from or what they're using as a basis for that, or even if it's possible.